existencelabs/keystamp-whitepaper/README.md

 - Timestamps using OP_RETURN Bitcoin transactions (Blockchain)
 - AES encryption
 - (In development) Open-timestamp infrastructure
-- We introduce derivation protocol for linking keys to identities
+- We introduce BIP32 derivation standard for linking keys to identities

 ### Implementation